tychonievich/cs2102/markdown/policies.md

 ### Culture

 All communication relies on shared context and understanding.
 Because no member of our course staff has the same context and experience as you, it is likely we will inadvertently say and do things you find confusing or offensive.
 Please let us know if this happens!
-We will do our best to learn and adjust so we can become better and more welcoming communicators in the future, and to do what we can to fix any problems our mistakes caused.
+We will do our best to learn and adjust so we can become better and more welcoming communicators in the future, and do what we can to fix any problems our mistakes we've caused.

 ### Life